 Remember, 61 percent of the leads you get are going to end up listing their home.

 So, if you pull 20 of them, 12 of the families will be listing their homes.
 That's why it's so important to get to them first and early in the process.

 That's going to set yourself up to be the first person they call when they are ready to list their house.

 Do something to demonstrate your value.
 You want to be an asset for them.

 Ask them if they have any questions about anything on their home, the market or anything involving real estate.

-The follow up is so much easier and less stressful in this situation.
-One of our members, Sharon, has won listings and leads like this.
+One of our members, Sharon, has won listings and leads like this:

-This can be a brochure, pamphlet or any marketing material that you use.
+This can be your book, a brochure, pamphlet or any marketing material that you use.
 It works even better if you brand yourself as someone “who specializes in helping divorced couples in bad situations.”